PavanGangireddy/frontend-content-boilerplates/README.md

 ### Tips to Keep in Mind (TODO: 7.Add Tips if any specific to this project)

-- All components you implement should go in the src/components directory.
+- All components you implement should go in the `src/components` directory.
-- The components should be named App.js, TodoList.js and Todo.js (as those are
+- Dont change the component names as those are the files being imported into the tests.
-  the files being imported into the tests).
+- The Icons used in this section are Font Awesome Icons.
+Find them here.
--
+- Want to quickly review some of the concepts you’ve been learning?
+Take a look at the Cheat Sheets.

 ### [FAQ](https://gist.github.com/PavanGangireddy/f36bbb8e69dd54d921b464fe2601ab1a)